poems4u/poems4u/content/poems/posts/paulandsilas.md

 Up where the eye knows but cannot see, <br>

-Where the assemblage rock of rocks and minerals, <br>
+Where the assemblage of rocks and minerals, <br>
 Which we call inhabitance, <br>

 Would only will to oblige <br>